 OBS dropping frames or dropped frames usually indicate a network connection issue.
-It’s very annoying as you may be disconnected from the streaming server constantly and encounter stream lags.
-But don’t worry; this problem is not hard to solve.
+You may be disconnected from the streaming server constantly or encounter streaming lags.
+That’s quite annoying, but don’t worry.
+This post will show you how to solve this problem easily.

 Try these fixes:

-Here are 6 methods proven to fix the OBS dropping frames.
+Here are 6 methods that may fix the OBS dropping frames.
 You don’t need to try them all, just work your way down the list until you find the one that works for you.

 - Troubleshoot the hardware issue